Australorp: Characteristics

-Eggs
+Use

-It was the egg-laying performance of Australorps that attracted world attention when in 1922–1923 a team of six hens set a world record by laying 1857 eggs for an average of 309.5 eggs per hen during a 365 consecutive day trial.
+The egg-laying performance of Australorps attracted attention when in 1922–1923, a team of six hens set a world record by laying 1857 eggs for an average of 309.5 eggs per hen during a 365 consecutive day trial.
 These figures were achieved without the lighting regimens of the modern intensive shed.
 Such performances had importation orders flooding in from England, United States of America, South Africa, Canada and Mexico.
-Well looked after Australorps lay approximately 250 light-brown eggs per year.
 A new record was set when a hen laid 364 eggs in 365 days.
 They are also known to be good nest sitters and mothers, making them one of the most popular large heritage utility breeds of chicken.

+Hens lay approximately 190 light brown eggs per year, with an average weight of 55 g; bantam hens lay some 160 per year, averaging 40 g in weight.